jordmax12/secret-backend-challenge/README.md

 ## Other Considerations
 - Feel free to add tables or columns to existing tables.
 - Don't remove any of the existing tables, but if you feel there is a better way to handle a situation, make a note of it.
 - Feel free using a modern popular language that you are comfortable with.
-We use Node at Ruggable but we are more interested in how you approach solving the problem over the specific language.
+We use Node at {Secret} but we are more interested in how you approach solving the problem over the specific language.
 - Don't worry if you aren't able to fully finish everything in time.
 Focus mainly on the core logic.
 - Please upload your code to Github and share the link with us.